Olympic Valley, California: Name

 When westward bound travelers first encountered the valley, they called it "Squaw Valley" because they saw only Washoe women and children, as most of the men were away hunting.
 The name "Squaw Valley" has become associated with the area's history as a skiing destination.
 However, the local Washoe tribe advocated for the removal of "squaw", a term previously used for Native women that is today considered an ethnic slur.

 Since the 1960 Winter Olympics, the community has also been known as Olympic Valley, based on a post office by this name.
-On August 28, 1958, at the behest of Representative B. F. Sisk, the United States Board on Geographic Names decided that "Squaw Valley" would only refer to an older community in Fresno County (now known as Yokuts Valley).
+On August 28, 1958, at the behest of Representative B. F. Sisk, the United States Board on Geographic Names (BGN) decided that "Squaw Valley" would only refer to an older community in Fresno County (now known as Yokuts Valley).
 Nevertheless, in informal usage, "Squaw Valley" continued to refer to either community, creating considerable confusion.
-As of 2022, the United States Postal Service recommends "Olympic Valley" as the city name for the 96146 ZIP code, and this name now refers to the surrounding valley as well.
+It was not until 2022 that the BGN officially renamed the surrounding area to Olympic Valley, as part of an effort to remove "squaw" from geographic names across the country.